eclipse/mosaic.website/content/docs/scenarios/scenario_configuration.md

    ├─ sumo
    |  ├─ steglitz.net.xml
    |  └─ steglitz.sumocfg
    └─ scenario_config.json ..................
-Basic configuration of the simulation scenario
+General configuration of the simulation scenario
 ```

-If you have a look in the [mapping_config.json](/docs/building_scenarios/files/steglitz_mapping_config.json),
+If you have a look in the [mapping_config.json](/docs/scenarios/files/steglitz_mapping_config.json),
 you can see that the scenario-convert script automatically assigns cars to the three routes created.
 You can use this
-file as a blueprint for your own scenario, have a look [here](/docs/building_scenarios#applications-and-mapping)
+file as a blueprint for your own scenario, have a look [here](/docs/scenarios#applications-and-mapping)
 to get more details on possible adaptions.
 Below is a short video of the scenario displayed in the SUMO-GUI.
 We marked the three different routes the cars
 follow.